 Last week I went to a blogging conference in Atlanta, and one of the parties was sponsored by Disney.
 And it was a costume party, which got me kind of stressed out.
 You didn’t have to wear a costume.
 The organizers made it clear that nobody should feel pressured.
 And I wasn’t planning on wearing one.
-I just had too much to do before the trip to bother about it.
+I just had too much to do before the trip to bother about a last-minute costume.

 But then, two days before the conference, inspiration struck.
-For some reason Darla, from Finding Nemo, flashed into my brain.
+For some reason Darla Sherman, from Finding Nemo, flashed into my brain.
 Remember Darla?
 She’s the little girl with braces and pigtails who has a reputation for killing fish?
-Purple sweatshirt, headgear, and a fish in a bag?
-I could throw that together in two days!
+Purple sweater, headgear, and a fish in a bag?
+I knew I could throw this funny costume together in two days!
 And so can you.
 (And hey, if you’ve got more than two days, you can probably find a lot of this stuff in thrift stores or borrow it from friends!)

 It turned out rather amazing, if I do say so myself.
 Among all of the Halloween costumes I’ve ever worn, it is definitely my favorite!